Why It Works

 In a large bowl, whisk together the eggs, honey, corn syrup, brown sugar, melted butter, salt, and vanilla.
 Whisk for approximately 30 seconds, until the mixture is homogenous and slightly frothy.

 Line pie crust with chopped pecans, reserving the whole ones.
 Press down slightly so chopped pecans embed in the dough.
 Pour the filling mixture over the pecans, then gently place the whole pecans in concentric circles on the top, taking care not to press too hard, which will cause the nuts to sink into the filling.

 Bake pie for 40 minutes, rotating half way through baking.
-Continue baking, shielding the exposed nuts with aluminum foil if they threaten to burn.
-When finished, the filling should by slightly jiggly, but mostly set and puffed slightly, about 1 hour total.
+Continue baking, shielding the exposed nuts with aluminum foil if they threaten to burn (see instructions for fashioning a foil shield in the intro above).
+When finished, the filling should be slightly jiggly, but mostly set and puffed slightly, about 1 hour total.
+The filling should register between 175 and 180°F (79 to 82°C) on an instant-read thermometer.
 Allow the pie to cool at room temperature for at least 2 hours and up to overnight before serving.